Altdorf, Uri: Governance and municipal institutions

 The community of villagers first appears in 1366 regarding ancient usage rights and commons in the Bannwald.
 The redemption of rights belonging to Fraumünster of Zurich in 1428 significantly strengthened the municipality.
 Protocols document municipal affairs from 1522 onward.
 The secretary Johann Jakob Püntener synthesized these into a "booklet" in 1684 that served as Altdorf's constitution.
 The supreme authority was held by the assembly of communal members, which excluded simple residents.
 The tribunal, predecessor of the municipal council (executive), consisted of the village bailiff, treasurer, six other members, the secretary, and the sexton.
 Various officials, the most important being the parish administrator, ensured proper community functioning.

 A hospital for travelers and the poor, founded in 1437, was rebuilt by the municipality around 1551 and endowed in 1584 with a perpetual income for poor relief.
 It provided lodging and medical care to local sick and especially to suffering and needy travelers.
 In 1636, Altdorf opened a leper house near the Chapel of St. James.
-From the 16th century at the latest, communal members had access to the baths of Moosbad.
+From the 16th century at the latest, community members had access to the baths of Moosbad.
 Most households obtained potable water from five public fountains, nearly all built in the second half of the 16th century.
 Several private residences had running water.
 Altdorf enjoyed special rights to cantonal goods (gardens, enclosed pastures, forests with or without harvesting rights) and, along with Attinghausen and Erstfeld, administered the alpine pasture of Rinderhirte at Surenen.
 Efforts to control flooding of the Reuss and Schächen fell to corporations that the municipality subsidized and whose leadership it appointed.
-At night, a "foehn watch" guarded against fires; its regulations were revised in 1631.
+At night, the "Föhnwache" a patrol of lookouts, guarded against fires; a statute of 1631 renewed the Föhnwache, revising its regulation.
 Following the 1693 fire, the municipality constructed a special guard post near the Capuchin convent.